 5. Giving Back

 Volunteering is a beautiful exercise that promotes well-being while helping others.
 There are plenty of non-profit businesses that need low-impact volunteering to help them maintain their bottom line of providing for those who need help.
+For example, Comal County in Texas hosts a Senior Serv-a-Thon to help the elderly get involved and give back.

 One of the most significant factors in keeping away an early death is by staying active.
 Simply standing throughout the day can keep your body healthy, and your mind occupied for better overall health.
 A great way to accomplish this without becoming bored is by factoring in several hours a week at a volunteering location.